-School Counseling Students: You will submit a placement request to the School Counseling Clinical Coordinator in the semester preceding fieldwork.
-The School Counseling Clinical Coordinator will meet with the school system lead counselors to evaluate fit, then lead counselors will seek approval from potential supervisors and school principals.
-Final placements will be determined by the lead counselors then forwarded to the School Counseling Clinical Coordinator for dissemination.
+School Counseling Students: You will submit a placement request to the School Counseling Clinical Coordinator in the semester preceding fieldwork and complete a successful criminal background check.
+(Note: To be eligible for placement at any school counseling clinical experience, you must have a clean criminal background check).
+The School Counseling Clinical Coordinator will meet with the school system lead counselors to evaluate fit, and then lead counselors will seek approval from potential supervisors and school principals.
+The lead counselors will determine final placements and then forward them to the School Counseling Clinical Coordinator for dissemination.

 Application for Practicum or Internship must occur at least one semester prior to the term in which students intend to enroll.
-Deadlines are as follows (\some sites may require earlier action to secure a placement):
+Deadlines are as follows (some sites may require earlier action to secure a placement):